SUNET/python_x509_pkcs11/docs/README.md

 ## request_nonce()

 The `request_nonce()` function extract the nonce or None from a OCSP request.
 Input is the bytes of a OCSP request.
-If you have a asn1crypto.ocsp.OCSPReqest then call .dump() on it.
+If you have a asn1crypto.ocsp.OCSPRequest then call dump() on it to get the bytes.

 ### Example usage for request_nonce():
 ```python